 Not Approved Absences

-Absences for family trips, sports trips, driver-license tests, job interviews, employment, summer camp, errands, performances and similar conflicts will not be approved as excused absences from class.
+Absences for family trips, sports trips, driver-license tests, job interviews, employment, summer camp, errands, performances and similar conflicts will fall into the not approved absence category.

-Students will fail a course if they accrue more than two “Not Approved” absences in a 5-week or a 6-week summer course, more than one “Not Approved” absence in a 4-week summer course, or any “Not Approved” absences in a 3-week summer course.
+Students will fail a course if they accrue more than two “Not Approved” absences in a five-week or a six-week summer course, more than one “Not Approved” absence in a four-week summer course or any “Not Approved” absences in a three-week summer course.

-- Drop after June 8: 100% of full tuition is forfeited
+- Drop after June 7: 100% of tuition is forfeited

 Students are required to earn three credits in mathematics for graduation from Punahou.
 Only one of those three credits may be earned in Summer School.
 Students often choose to take a mathematics course during the summer as a means to accelerate in math, opening the door to calculus in their senior year.

 Students may take only one credit in Summer School towards the three and one-half Social Studies credits required for graduation.
-A student may take either ISS between 8th and 9th grades or Asian History between 9th and 10th grades, but not both; and either the first half of U.S. History between 10th and 11th grades or either of the two required senior courses between 11th and 12th grades, but not both.
+A student may take either ISS between eighth and ninth grades or Asian History between ninth and tenth grades, but not both; and either the first half of U.S. History between tenth and eleventh grades or either of the two required senior courses between eleventh and twelfth grades, but not both.